department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/07-2024 Assistive tech/Form/Conversation guide.md

 This is a tool called Ask VA.
 It's a way for Veterans to contact the VA and ask a question online.
 For today's session, we're going to pretend like you're asking the VA a question about a recent experience you had a VA medical center.
 I can remind you of the scenario whenever you need me to.

 And as you navigate, we want to understand what's going through your mind and how your assistive technology is supporting you.
-I'm going to stay quiet, so you can focus on the task [and what your screen reader is announcing].
+When you start the form, I'm going to stay quiet, so you can focus on the task [and what your screen reader is announcing].
 [If we can't hear their screen reader eg. on mobile, tell them that.]

-But before you choose a button or a link, it will be helpful for me if you pause, so we have some time to reflect on each page.
+It's helpful if you pause every once and a while and call out things that are surprising, confusing or helpful.

-- How does that all sound for you?
+- How does that all of that sound for you?

 Okay, great.

 So, let's get started.
-Please read this page and then I'd like you to tell me where you would go next.
-Keep in mind that in this scenario you want to ask a question about a recent experience you had a VA medical center.
+Instead of making you sign in today, we're going to pretend like you signed in and this is your account.

+It's not actually your account.
+But, we'll pretend like you're signed in.

+And when you're, please navigate to submit your question to the VA.

-> Screen: Home page (Unauthenticated)
+> Screen: Dashboard (Authenticated)

-[Pause while they explore.
-When they're ready to move forward...]

-- What is your next step on this page?
-- Does it seem that you need to sign in or you can continue without signing in?
-Why?

-Okay great.
-Let's navigate to sign in.
+> Starts a new question...

 <details>
   <summary>Key things to notice</summary>